cbdevnet/rtl2dot/README.md

 Valid options are:
 * `--ignore <regex>`	Regular expression describing function names to be ignored
 * `--root <function>`	Select the function to use as root node of the graph
+* `--local`		Ignore functions that are not defined within the rtl dump (most likely library functions)

 Any other arguments are treated as input files.
 If no input files are given, input is expected on stdin.